Revealed: Why the Crown is appealing teen rapist Jayden Meyer's sentence

 The solicitor general further recognises that the Crown Solicitor did not seek a sentence of imprisonment, and considered home detention with judicial monitoring was an appropriate sentence."

-Meyer's case is being heard in the Rotorua High Court this afternoon where the Crown will speak to their appeal.
+Meyer's case is being heard in the Rotorua High Court this afternoon where the Crown will speak to it's appeal.